Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: Upper bound

 Recall that in the scalar case, Pellet's theorem shows that for $k\not\in\{0,d\}$, if the polynomial $q(x)=|a_k|x^k - \sum_{i\neq k,\; 0\leq i\leq d}|a_i|x^i$ has precisely two real positive roots $r(a)<R(a)$ (we know by Descartes' rule of sign it has $0$ or $2$ real positive roots), then $p$ has precisely $k$ roots in the region $|x|\leq r(a)$ and $d-k$ roots in the region $|x|\geq R(a)$.
 Moreover, in~\cite{bini96}, it is shown that in that case, $k$ is the abscissa of a vertex of the Newton polygon of $p$, and that tropical roots of $p$ are outside the interval $(\log r(a),\log R(a))$.
 If Pellet's theorem can be applied to every abscissa $k$ of a vertex of the Newton polygon of $p$, then each moduli of a root of $p$ can be estimated using the corresponding tropical root.
 This is in particular possible if $\delta_j<1/9$ for all $j=1,\ldots, q$, by a result of Gaubert and Sharify (see~\cite[Theorem~3.3.3]{meisam2011}).

-Using an extension of Pellet's theorem to the case of matrix polynomials, one may obtain a similar localisation of the eigenvalues when all the $\delta_j$ and condition numbers of the matrices $A_{k_j}$ are small enough, see for instance~\cite{binisharify} for the case where the coefficient matrices are unitary up to some constants.
+Using an extension of Pellet's theorem to the case of matrix polynomials, one may obtain a similar localisation of the eigenvalues when all the $\delta_j$ and condition numbers of the matrices $A_{k_j}$ are small enough, see for instance~\cite{binisharify} for the case where the coefficient matrices are unitary up to some constants, and~\cite{SharifyTisseur} for the general case.

 However, it may happen that Pellet's theorem cannot be applied for any vertex of the Newton polygon except the first and last one.
 In this case, the log-majorization type inequalities of Section~\ref{sec:Main_results} do provide a better information.
 Note that there is some duality between Pellet type estimates and log-majorization estimates: the former hold conditionnally, and give exclusion annuli, whereas the latter hold inconditionnally, and allow one to infer inclusion regions for the eigenvalues.
 For instance, it does not seem that tight constants like the one in~\eqref{eq:polyabound} are achievable by Pellet type approaches. \end{remark}